What to Expect During a Home Inspection

 Before an inspection,

 the home inspector will review the seller’s property disclosure statement.
 The statement lists any flaws the seller is aware of that could negatively affect the home’s value.
-Especially the serious ones: Mold, Pest infestation, Roof or other leaks or water damage, Foundation damage, and any Other problems,
+Especially the serious ones: Mold, Pest infestation, Roof or other leaks or water damage, Foundation damage, and any Other problems.
+For this reason, there are incentives and tactical strategies involved when considering a home inspection before listing your home for sale.

 During an inspection,